OMC86/the_writers/README.md

 #### General users
 The site allows users to register and log in.
 Once users are logged in they can create posts, choosing whether or not to make their posts public.
 Once a post is published, other authenticated users are able to post comments on it.
-Users are also allowed to vote for competition entries they think deserve to win.
+Users are also allowed to vote for competition entries they think deserve to win a competition.

 #### Subscribed users
 While subscribers enjoy the same privileges as general users, they also get the added benefit of entering their posts